postyou/contao-form-status-popup-bundle/README.md

-# Welcome to Postyou Form Dispatch Confirmation Bundle
+# Form Dispatch Confirmation Bundle

 Shows the form confirmation in a popup instead of a separate page.
 The text can be added inside the form options.